China not emerging as lifeline for sanction-slammed Russian economy

 Yet Chinese Internet companies in general have a limited presence in Russia compared with Western alternatives, and many firms are focused on their affairs at home during a sweeping regulatory crackdown.

-China also has the ability to aid Russian banks to make cross-border transactions using its yuan-based Cross-Border Interbank Payment System (CIPS), an alternative to the SWIFT messaging service that they have been cut off from by Western sanctions.
+China also has the ability to aid Russian banks to make cross-border transactions using its yuan-based Cross-Border Interbank Payment System (CIPS), an alternative to the SWIFT messaging service to which the banks have lost access under Western sanctions.

 But CIPS is limited by its current scale and Chinese restrictions on convertibility of the yuan, which accounts for a tiny portion of cross-border transactions compared with the dollar.
 On Tuesday, CIPS handled 11,513 transactions compared with around 40 million messages per day for SWIFT.

-Even for Russia, which has been more proactive than most in using yuan for deals, only 17.5 percent of trade between the two countries was settled in yuan in 2020, and China’s ICBC bank operates a lone CIPS clearing station in Moscow.
+Even for Russia, which has been more proactive than most in using the yuan for deals, only 17.5 percent of trade between the two countries was settled in yuan in 2020, and China’s ICBC bank operates a lone CIPS clearing station in Moscow.

 Even if China’s system were to facilitate transfers to Russian banks as an alternative to SWIFT, this would still leave Chinese institutions open to secondary sanctions, Chen Xin, a scholar at Shanghai Jiao Tong University, told Chinese publication Guancha.
 “America can sanctions those banks.
 If no one is allowed to do business with Chinese banks, and other people comply, then this system is incapable of working,” he said.